Quantum dot display: Phase separation

 Phase separation is suitable for forming large-area ordered QD monolayers.
-A single QD layer is formed by spin casting a mixed solution of QD and an organic semiconductor such as TPD (N,N′-Bis(3-methylphenyl)-N,N′-diphenylbenzidine).
+A single QD layer is formed by spin casting a mixed solution of QD and an organic semiconductor such as TPD (N,-Bis(3-methylphenyl)-N,-diphenylbenzidine).
 This process simultaneously yields QD monolayers self-assembled into hexagonally close-packed arrays and places this monolayer on top of a co-deposited contact.
 During solvent drying, the QDs phase separate from the organic under-layer material (TPD) and rise towards the film's surface.
 The resulting QD structure is affected by many parameters: solution concentration, solvent ration, QD size distribution and QD aspect ratio.
 Also important is QD solution and organic solvent purity.

 Although phase separation is relatively simple, it is not suitable for display device applications.
 Since spin-casting does not allow lateral patterning of different sized QDs (RGB), phase separation cannot create a multi-color QD-LED.
 Moreover, it is not ideal to have an organic under-layer material for a QD-LED; an organic under-layer must be homogeneous, a constraint which limits the number of applicable device designs.